koba-jon/pytorch_cpp/U-Net/Regression/README.md

 ~~~
 $ vi scripts/test.sh
 ~~~
-The following is an exmaple of the test phase.<br>
+The following is an example of the test phase.<br>
 If you want to view specific examples of command line arguments, please view "src/main.cpp" or add "--help" to the argument.
 ~~~
 #!/bin/bash